A23coder/Car_speed_detection/Readme.md

-Hi This is a Car Speed Detection System using Opencv and pyhon
+Hi, This is a Car Speed Detection System using Opencv and python

 Thanks,

+Author Aakash Panchal